 - Tomatoes – Read about how I stake young plants using baling twine.

 Asparagus is unique because you don’t plant it every year.
-It keeps coming back.
+It keeps coming back again and again.
 But, still, something to keep in mind when wanting to plant a new round of asparagus.

 Crops Planted at 60 Degrees

 Finally, the earliest crops planted at 60 degrees includes:

 So, in the zone I live in, May 1 – 15 is usually a good time of the year for planting these crops that require a 60 degree soil temperature.

 Well, I’ve simply tried to make it easy for you.
 I’ve designed a one page soil temperature data listing that will tell you which vegetables you might be planting germinates best at what temperature.

 Did I mention it’s for FREE?
 Well, not exactly.
 I do ask you to join my email list, which I do not and will NEVER spam.
 All the emails you receive are based upon my core values for Farm Fit Living’s message.
 Click here to read about what those core values are.
 Emails you receive are:

 - Educational Newsletter: The 1st and 15th of each month.